2016 Scholar – Lauren Little

 As the Appalachian Connection scholarship recipient, Danika says she wants to “show kids of the Appalachian region that going to college is a realistic option that they shouldn’t pass up.
 With this scholarship I have the potential to assist my region in becoming a place where people want to return.“

 Danika will be keeping us updated on her college experience.
-Check back later for her blog posts.
+Check out Danika’s Blog.